Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 Stage 2: Can the employer prove you’re asking for “unreasonable” changes?

-Your employer has to show that for you to do your job, it would take the kind of special arrangements that would be unreasonable to expect an employer to make – this is the “reasonable accommodation” point.
+Your employer has to show that for you to do your job, it would take the kind of special arrangements that would be unreasonable to expect an employer to make.
+This is the “reasonable accommodation” point.
 There are two different exceptions that the employer can use to show that the necessary accommodations are “unreasonable”:

-• Unreasonable special facilities or services: Your employer could prove that you’d need special facilities or services (like special equipment or special assistance) that it would be unreasonable to expect the employer to provide.
+• Unreasonable special facilities or services: Your employer could prove that you’d need special facilities or services (like special equipment or special assistance) to do your job, and that it would be unreasonable to expect the employer to provide those.
 However, your employer can’t use this exception if they could just get another employee to do the particular tasks that are in issue, without any unreasonable disruptions.

 Different claims – similar laws and processes